Learning and Classes

 The Key Stage runs in Years 1 & 2, and we organise the eleven national curriculum subjects into the seven areas of learning (as above), which provides progression of learning from the Foundation Stage.
-English, Mathematics, Science and Computing are core subjects.
-Through a creative topic-based approach, skills and knowledge learned in dedicated subject time are used and applied thus deepening understanding.
-First hand experiences in independent learning activities reinforce and extend learning at each child’s level.
+English, Mathematics, Science, Computing and RE are core subjects.
+Through a creative topic-based approach, skills and knowledge learned in dedicated subject time are used and applied thus deepening and mastering understanding.
+First hand experiences in independent learning activities reinforce and provide a challenge to extend learning at each child’s level.

-The school use the Jolly Phonics scheme for the youngest pupils, progressing to the letters and sounds programme.
+Phonics is a part of daily school life.
+We use the Jolly Phonics scheme for the youngest pupils, progressing to Phonics play resources which are based on the letters and sounds programme in Year 1.
 All Year 1 pupils undertake the National Phonics Screening Check in June.

-At the end of Year 2 all children are assessed by the class teacher for the end of Key stage 1 assessment, which is reported to parents.
+At the end of Year 2 all children are teacher assessed for the statutory End of Key Stage 1 Assessment, which is reported to parents.

-Children are taught in whole class groups, in small mixed ability groups or similar ability groups, as well as on an individual basis.
+Children can be taught as a whole class, in small mixed ability groups or similar ability groups, as well as on an individual basis.
 A range of teaching strategies are employed to support the learning styles of all children.
 Interactive whiteboards and a delightful learning environment provide superb learning and teaching opportunities for the children.
 Our spacious and purpose built outdoor environments effectively support independent learning opportunities.

 A 'Toolkit for Learning' is used by pupils to make explicit to the children the skills they need to become lifelong learners.
 These are divided into four areas: resilience, resourcefulness, reflectiveness and reciprocity.

 As a school, we work hard to develop a 'growth mindset', so children understand that successful learning takes time and practise, along with a 'have a go' attitude.